oismailov/go-grpc/README.md

-# LandingCrew CLI
+# go-grpc CLI

-LandingCrew CLI allows you to access a workforce from the command line.
+go-grpc CLI allows you to access a workforce from the command line.

 # Usage